tzelalouzeir/web-scraping_bs4/README.md

 # web scrapping with bs4 and saving as .csv

 Sometimes it's so difficult for me to search GPU prices and I'm lazy.
-For this reason simply created program which is web scrapping with beautifulsoup4 (simply we can call bs4).
+For this reason simply created program which is web scrapping with beautifulsoup4 ( we can call bs4).
 This code is for educational.

 - used [bestprice.gr](https://www.youtube.com/shorts/843c0Ek9Ys4) as scrapping
 - knowledge HTML, CSS